live-codes/livecodes/docs/docs/languages/cssmodules.md

 CSS Modules can be enabled from the style editor menu.

 Selectors added to the style editor (using any language e.g. CSS, SCSS, Less, etc.) are transformed to unique selectors.
-The transformed classes are then accessible in the script editor as a JSON object.
+The transformed classes are then accessible in the script editor as a JSON object, and are injected into the HTML elements.

 **Example:**